Current SBA Loan Rates for September 2023

 SBA Microloan Rates

-You can get up to $50,000 on an SBA microloan, although the SBA states that the average microloan is around $13,000.
-Microloans can be used for a variety of business purposes as long as it is not used to pay existing debts or purchase real estate.
+SBA microloans offer up to $50,000 in funding, although the SBA states that the average microloan is around $13,000.
+These loans are best suited for small businesses that don’t need a large amount of capital, and they can be used for a wide range of business purposes with the exception of paying off existing debts or acquiring real estate.

 Below are some examples of what you can use an SBA microloan for: